larsoyd/ArchLinuxTutorials/arch_kde_tutorial.md

 nano /etc/vconsole.conf

 # add
-KEYMAP=no-latin1 # Skip this if US keyboard FONT=ter-118n  # But add this.
-               # This is a console font which makes it larger,
+KEYMAP=no-latin1 # Keyboard layout for the administrative console FONT=ter-118n  # This is a console font which makes boot font larger,
-               # and more easily readable on boot
+               # and more easily readable.
 ---

-# NOTE: This is for anyone without an US keyboard!
-# I use a Norwegian keyboard as mentioned, find out what
-# yours is and change any country code from "no" to yours.
-#
 # set system keymaps
 #
 localectl set-keymap no-latin1